KarolXX/Udemy-App/README.md

 # Lacks in app:
-* temporary inability to log in as an author in the application
+* no integration and E2E tests yet
-* no security by roles
+* no security by roles yet
 * A few unresolved FIXME statements
 * no lombock yet